Tulsequah Chief mine clean-up

 Teck voluntarily committed to developing and implementing a reclamation plan at the mine.
 To develop the plan, they are working with the Taku River Tlingit First Nation.
 It is anticipated that the Taku River Tlingit First Nation will also participate in on-site reclamation work.

-In August 2023, Teck conducted a site visit with subject matter experts to inform planning efforts to support development of a final reclamation plan.
+In August 2023, Teck conducted a site visit with subject matter experts to inform planning efforts to support final reclamation planning.

 As reclamation plan development continues, more active engagement with interested stakeholders will occur.